Do you live in a leasehold flat? Find out how you can buy the freehold, the fees involved, and the pros and cons.

 If you want to take control over the running of the building your leasehold property occupies but not have freeholder status, it can be possible to apply for the 'right to manage'.

-It's also a lot quicker and cheaper than buying the freehold, taking around six months and only costing the legal fees.
+It's a lot quicker and cheaper than buying the freehold, taking around six months and only costing the legal fees.

 Any legal fees that the freeholder incurs from handing over the management process will also need to be paid by the right to manage board.